LovingTech/LovingTech/README.md

-- I am a 17 Year old student, who enjoys coding.
+- I am a student, who enjoys coding.
 - I as well enjoy making practical code to solve real-world problems I encounter and looking at interesting trends in data.
 - Experienced in Python, C++, Linux, Dockers, Fusion 360, 3D printing, Arduinos and Raspberry Pis